 Use DeepSeek V4-Flash for:

-- Code generation and review (HumanEval performance is strong)
+- Code generation and review (HumanEval score of 82.6 outperforms GPT-4o)

 - Math-heavy tasks (DeepSeek V3 leads GPT-4o by 13.6 points on MATH)